Sexual Healing: Other covers

 Singer Michael Bolton covered the song for his 1999 album, Timeless: The Classics Vol. 2.
 His version peaked at number 28 on the US Adult Contemporary chart and at number 48 on the Canadian Adult Contemporary chart.

+Kate Bush and Davy Spillane's version of 'Sexual Healing' appeared as a non-album bonus track on her "King of the Mountain" single in 2005.

+In 2005, the Hot 8 Brass Band included a cover of the song on their album Rock with the Hot 8 (later re-released on the Tru Thoughts label, in 2007).
+This version of the song also features prominently in the movie Chef, with the title character (played by Jon Favreau) and his sous-chef (played by John Leguizamo) singing along.

 Remixes, samplings and interpolations

-In 2001, "Sexual Healing" is interpolated by Joe on the song Let's Stay Home Tonight".
+In 2001, "Sexual Healing" is interpolated by Joe on the song "Let's Stay Home Tonight".

 In 2005, "Sexual Healing" was sampled by Japanese singer-songwriter Miliyah Kato in her song "Dear Lonely Girl".
 The song charted at number 15 on the Oricon Singles Chart.

 In 2007, this song was remixed by Alibi vs. Rockefeller with a music video featuring three female dancers dressed as nurses (Lauren Ridealgh, Bayley Darling, and Stephanie Fitzpatrick).
 It charted at number 16 on the Finnish Singles Chart and at number 34 on the UK Singles Chart.

+In 2017, R&B singer, Miguel, used a sampled portion & interpolations of "Sexual Healing" in the song, "Pineapple Skies", from his 2017 studio album, "War & Leisure".

 Legacy

 In 2003, Rolling Stone listed "Sexual Healing" at number 231 on its list of the 500 Greatest Songs of All Time.
 In the follow-up 2011 list, it dropped two places to number 233.
 In the 2021 list, it was ranked at number 198.
-Frequently included in best-of lists, the song ranked number 45 on Blenders list of their "Top 500 Songs Since You Were Born".
+Frequently included in best-of lists, the song ranked number 45 on Blender's list of their "Top 500 Songs Since You Were Born".
 It also ranked in several rock lists in Norway, Spain, the UK and the United States.
 It was also inducted to the Rock and Roll Hall of Fame as one of the 500 Songs that Shaped Rock and Roll.